 - Energy weapons in Fallout include plasma pistols and plasma rifles (and plasma grenades, but they suck).
 Plasma weapons do more damage than lasers but tend to hold less ammo, have a lower rate of fire and the projectiles are slower (the last is only relevant from Fallout 3 on).
 They also have the ability to reduce the enemy to a pile of goo with a lethal critical hit.

 - Fallout 3 introduces a more compact version of the plasma rifle, eliminating the "bulky" aspect of it (it isn't significantly heavier than other rifle-sized weapons).
-Fallout: New Vegas expands on the difference in plasma rifles by retconning it to be the "Q-series" (and showing the series' Super Prototype, the Q-35 Matter Modulator, as a unique weapon), as opposed to the classic Fallout "P-series" (like the Winchester P-94).
+Fallout: New Vegas expands on the difference in plasma rifles by retconning it to be the "Q-series" (and showing the series' Super Prototype, the Q-35 Matter Modulator, as a unique weapon), as opposed to the classic Fallout "P-series" (like the Winchester P-94), which are now called "Plasma Casters".

-- The plasma rifle in Doom (Doom 3 in particular) does more damage per projectile than the machine gun with higher accuracy, but has slower projectiles, more scarce ammo, and in the classic games an arbitrary one-second delay after releasing the trigger.
+- The plasma rifle (Doom 3's in particular) does more damage per projectile than the go-to machine gun, and with higher accuracy, but it suffers from slower projectiles, more scarce ammo, and in the classic games an arbitrary one-second delay after releasing the trigger.
+It does, however, buck the trend of "slow-to-fire" into orbit with its rate of fire: the classic one fires at 700 rounds per minute cyclic, while 3's iteration goes up to a more modest but still considerably high 480.

 - The BFG9000 in the original games is implied to be a plasma cannon, given that it uses the same ammo as the standard plasma rifle.